Chapter 13 BWV 33 Allein zu dir, Herr Jesu Christ

 The theme is the constantly recurring one of sin and redemption, here related to the parable of the Good Samaritan.
 More specifically, it is the confession of the sinner, unable to keep to laws ordained by the Lord.
 It leads to a plea for God's redemptive love and the chorale is a hymn of praise for the Holy Trinity, God the Father, Son and the Holy Spirit.
 From such conventional, oft repeated and somewhat archaic dogma does Bach weave a work of extraordinary depth, power and beauty.

 Instead of beginning with the chorale or opening chorus, let us vary our approach and concentrate first upon the aria and the duet.
 It will be seen that Bach does not use the soprano voice in these or, indeed, either of the two recitatives.
-Of course we cannot be certain whether there was a practical problem of availability; one is inclined to suppose that this was not the case since Bach must have had more than one singer capable of taking on solo roles.
+Of course we cannot be certain whether there was a practical problem of availability but it seems certain that this could not have been not the case.
+Bach must have had more than one singer capable of taking on solo roles and, furthermore, at least one competent soprano must have been present for the opening and closing movements.
 The reason, as with C 20 the first work of this cycle which similarly avoided the employment of a solo soprano, is much more likely to be one of aesthetics.
 Bach presumably selected the lower voices (all solos are taken by the bass and tenor with the exception of the crucial alto aria) because he felt that the darker vocal colourings were more appropriate.

 At first glance this might seem surprising, particularly bearing in mind the extrovert energy of the opening chorus.
 But if we have noticed little else, at least we have learnt that Bach never adopted simplistic or clichéd solutions.
 His vision was always far-reaching and all-encompassing.
 As a consequence, answers to these sorts of questions are usually to be found by viewing works as a whole rather than by pinpointing specific moments.